General Education Requirements for Baccalaureate and Associate Degrees – 503.3

 Citation and Modification

-This policy must be cited in curricular documents that excerpt it (such as the Undergraduate Catalog) and the Faculty Senate Executive Committee (or their designee) should review those documents before they are finalized.
+This policy must be cited in any curricular documents that excerpt it (such as the Undergraduate Catalog) and the Faculty Senate Executive Committee (or their designee) should review those documents before they are finalized.
 Wherever there is a substantive conflict between the document which quotes this policy and this policy, this policy shall be followed.

-The policy can be modified through legislative action of the Faculty Senate (see Article III of the Constitution of the Assembly of the University of Arkansas at Little Rock).
+The Policy can be modified through legislative action of the Faculty Senate (see Article III of the Constitution of the Assembly of the University of Arkansas at Little Rock).

-Source: Faculty Senate Minutes (1/5/2015)
+Source: Faculty Senate Minutes (10/30/2020; 8/2017, 1/5/2015, 4/1/2010)

-Approved By: Dr. Joel Anderson, Chancellor
+Approved By: Christina Drale, Chancellor

 Custodian: Faculty Senate